xenia1270/DH150/Assignment 7/README.md

   - "I don't fully understand what this box is.
 Is it a menu? but it has checkboxes which makes me think I can select more than one?"
   - "I think to follow the same pattern as the rest of the page, I would left justify the text.
 Also being next to the check box makes it easier to follow/make sure its the right box to check."
   - "I also am not entirely sure what the function of this is."
-- On Symptom Result page:
+- On Symptom Results page:
   - "Maybe saying "click here" is redundant? it feels like a very long block of text.
 Maybe the button could just say something like "Schedule a doctor appointment.""
   - "This seems like a lot of unused white space, maybe shorten page."
-- On main menu: "Does this also allow me to find an online doctor?
+- On main menu:
+  - "Does this also allow me to find an online doctor?
 I'm just curious."
   - "Why does clicking on tools lead me to the symptoms page?"
 - On Health Topics page:
   - "Maybe having some suggested health topics would be useful here."
   - "Is the keyboard necessary? would users not use the one on their computer or phone?"